yuet25chan/Configuring-On-premises-Active-Directory-within-Azure-VMs/README.md

 <p>

 While the users are still being created, we can refresh the "_Employees" folder in "Active Directory Users and Computers" to see the users that have been created.
+Randomly select on one of these accounts that have been created and login to client-1 with the user name and "Password1", a default password that has been set for all these accounts.
 </p>